 The big difference at the middle school is the location in the heart of the Grand Center Arts District.
 When walking out the front door of the school, students immediately see KDHX community radio station, Jazz at the Bistro, and The Fox Theatre.
 The district draws guest artists from all over the world, and the church housing our school draws ESL students.
 “Students regularly hear adults speaking other languages and that exposure can be a very positive force in shaping their world view,” says Principal Erondu.

 “While we are not an arts school, North Side provides access to all that our region’s leading arts district has to offer,” says Principal Erondu.
 During the first year of middle school, students enjoyed experiential learning with premiere cultural institutions such as the Saint Louis Symphony Orchestra, The Contemporary Art Museum, and The Fox Theatre where our students were visibly and audibly in awe of the majestic surroundings.

 The Future…Beyond Middle School

-Principal Erondu and her middle school faculty are working hard to create an exciting second year at the middle school.
+Principal Erondu and her middle school faculty worked hard to create an exciting second year at the middle school.
 “We are adding electives for the students and working hard developing collaborations with nearby high schools and colleges where our students might flourish after eighth grade,” says Principal Erondu.
 “We are also building relationships with reputable leadership and mentoring organizations that we believe will benefit our students as they pursue their academic endeavors now and later in life.”